-In the Department of Theatre, the following expectations to meet University standards apply for promotion to the rank of professor:
+In the Department of Theatre, we apply the following creative and scholarly expectations in order to meet University standards for promotion to the rank of professor:

-- Candidates for promotion to the rank of full professor are expected to have produced a body of artistic work and/or traditional academic research at least equivalent to the quantity and quality achieved for their initial promotion. - Evidence of scholarship that merits promotion to full professor includes substantial and ongoing patterns of research publication and/or creative activity as well as external reviews of the candidate's work by eminent scholarly or practitioners in the field; artistic activity undertaken in professional venues and/or invited by other educational institutions; national or international presentations, invited lectures, workshops, master classes or performances; and advisory or administrative positions in scholarship organizations.
+Candidates for promotion to the rank of full professor are expected to have produced a body of artistic work and/or traditional academic research at least equivalent to the quantity and quality achieved for their initial promotion.

+Evidence of scholarship that merits promotion to full professor includes substantial and ongoing patterns of research publication and/or creative activity as well as external reviews of the candidate's work by eminent scholarly or practitioners in the field; artistic activity undertaken in professional venues and/or invited by other educational institutions; national or international presentations, invited lectures, workshops, master classes or performances; and advisory or administrative positions in scholarship organizations.
 Involvement in the departmental production program remains necessary and valuable to the local and regional dissemination of faculty artistic work.